goodrahstar/ALexBot/README.md

 - Execute speak.py in separate console, It will record your voice for 7 seconds and will send it to the Alexa.

 Now wait for the response from alexa and invoke speak.py as software button.

+###TODO
+- Automate the voice recording duration.
+- Integrate with Face Detection or Voice detection.